 Lynn Canyon Park features a suspension bridge that sways 50 meters above the canyon.
 It was built privately in 1912 when the park opened.
 Lynn Canyon also offers a selection of walking and hiking trails that connect to other parks in the region such as Lynn Headwaters, Rice Lake, and Inter River Park.

-The ecology center has been a part of Lynn Canyon Park for many years and showcases some historical information about the park.
+The ecology center in Lynn Valley has been a part of Lynn Canyon Park for many years and showcases some historical information about the park.
 Be sure to make a visit to the ecology center for some great souvenirs, and to catch one of the popular puppet shows in the theatre.

 Please check with the Ecology Centre at http://dnv.org/ecology for Park Hours